Orleans County, Vermont: History

 On November 5, 1792, the legislature divided Chittenden and Orange counties into six separate counties, as follows: Chittenden, Orange, Franklin, Caledonia, Essex, and Orleans.
-No reason is given for the county being named after Orléans, France.
+No reason is given for the county name, but it is thought to refer to Louis Philippe II, Duke of Orléans (1747–1793), a cousin of Louis XVI who supported the French Revolution.

 Orleans lost territory when the new Jefferson county was created in 1797.

 In 1810, Runaway Pond suddenly flooded the Barton River Valley with 1,988,000,000 USgal of water in the greatest natural catastrophe in Orleans County post-Columbian history.
 Incredibly, there were no deaths.

 On December 27, 1813, the county was invaded by British militia from nearby Stanstead, Quebec, during the War of 1812 in order to destroy an undefended barracks at Derby and to forage for supplies.
 No one was injured.
 Until the invasion, local inhabitants, like most New Englanders, opposed the war.
 A number had smuggled supplies to the British.
 After the invasion, their enthusiasm for their neighbors diminished substantially.

 June 1816 brought 1 ft of snow to the county followed by agricultural devastation.
 1816 became known as the Year without a summer.

 When Lamoille county was formed in October 1835, Orleans lost the towns of Eden, Hyde Park, Morristown, and Wolcott.

 In 1858, Barton (and Orleans County) obtained a triangular piece of land from Sheffield (and Caledonia County) which included all of May Pond, the entire area south of Crystal Lake, and the village of South Barton.

 By 1860, the state was a leading producer of hops in the nation.
 Orleans and Windsor Counties led the state.
 This crop conveniently arrived as a replacement for the disappearance of the Merino sheep trade.
 Hops, too, disappeared.
 A number of factors were involved: plant disease in 1909, migration of planting to California from 1853 to 1910, where growing was performed more efficiently, and Prohibition both at the state and national level.

 During the Civil War, Company D, 4th Vermont Infantry was recruited largely from Orleans County.

 Volunteers from the county joined the Union Army in response to a call from the government.
 In September 1861, they joined the Vermont 6th Vermont Infantry, and helped fill out Company D. The regiment ultimately became part of the First Vermont Brigade.

 In 1864, 267 men from the 11th Vermont Infantry were captured at the Battle of the Weldon Railroad in the Overland campaign. today better known as the Battle of Jerusalem Plank Road.
 It was a considerable source of local concern when it was learned that these prisoners had been taken to Andersonville prison, a place known, even then, for its poor living conditions.
 54 of these prisoners were from Orleans County.
 Many of them died in prison.

 French immigration into the county started before the Civil War.
 It continued afterwards.